-- 5. Curves and surfaces in $\mathbb{R}^3$

 - 6. Integrals of functions of one and several variables

 - 7. Line and surface integrals

 - 8. Green's theorem, divergence theorem

 We will cover portions of Chapters 1-5 of Folland.
 Some of Math 334 will be a review of subjects that you have already studied, so I hope to consolidate your understanding of these topics.
 You will find that each level of mathematics typically builds on prior levels and incorporates a review of earlier material.
 There are also some very good texts that are freely available on line.
 I will post links to these books on the class webpage.
+Some of them (the Springer e-books for example) have to be accessed through the Math Research Library's homepage.